yuniverse88/choi_yoonhee_FIP/README.md

 ## Credits

-All images are copyright by CBC
+All images are copyright by Yoonhee Choi

 ## License
-none
+MIT